 As seen in Table 1, there are positive correlations between the research variables.
 Higher technological-pedagogical variables correlate directly with higher results in opinions concerning digital games and their contribution to lifelong learning skill development.

-The second and third research questions examine the differences between pre-service teachers that learned about digital game integration and those that had not learned about them, as well as those between pre-service teachers who had taught using digital game integration and those that had not taught using the same.
-To answer these questions, nine 2-ways ANOVA analyses were conducted concerning the relevant variables.
+The second and third research questions examine the differences between pre-service teachers who learned about digital game integration and those who had not learned about them, as well as those between pre-service teachers who had taught using digital game integration and those who had not taught using the same.
+To answer these questions, nine 2-way ANOVA analyses were conducted concerning the relevant variables.
 Table 2 presents these analyses.

 Table 2.
-Differences between pre-service teachers that learned or did not learn, and those that taught or have not taught, concerning perceived technological-pedagogical knowledge, attitudes regarding the use of digital games, and their influence on lifelong learning skills development.
+Differences between pre-service teachers who learned or did not learn, and those who taught or had not taught using digital games, concerning perceived technological-pedagogical knowledge, attitudes regarding the use of digital games, and their influence on lifelong learning skills development.